Life with Braces

 Braces & Appliances

-Damaged appliances can increase the length of your treatment process, so be sure to take care of your braces.
-Also, use them: your teeth and jaws can only ease into place if you wear all rubber bands, headgear, retainers, and other appliances consistently.
+Damaged or loose brackets, wires, or aligners can increase the length of your treatment, so be sure to take care of your braces and speak up when something goes wrong.
+If this happens, please consult the “emergencies” section of the site, and contact us to schedule a visit as soon as possible.
+Also, please be diligent with instructions: your teeth and jaws can only ease into place if you wear all rubber bands, headgear, retainers, and other appliances consistently.

 Eating with Braces